isaacaddis/ROV2018/README.md

 We've eliminated the need for a calibration step in operating the vision system on the robot!

-Simply calculate focal length using the functions in the helper file (in folder Tests/), or calculate these values real time.
+Simply calculate focal length using the functions in the helper file (in folder Tests/).

-**Note**: You *must* know the real distances from camera
+**Note**: To find these values, you **must** have an object of known width and known distance from the camera to work.

+### Vision System

+The *Law of Cosines* tells us that given two side lengths and an angle, we can find the missing third side.
+When the camera is placed in front of two contours, the system of the camera, the first object, and the second object, forms a triangle.
+Finding the angle measure is relatively straight-forward, for a quick measurement, you can simply place a protractor from the leftmost edge of the camera and measure up to the angle measure the camera marks the protractor.

 ## OBS

 To run (capture mic input and generate predictions.
 When a satisfactory "vehicle" prediction is given, send command to open claw through Serial):